garciadev/itb-2023-workshop-api/_workshop/section2/readMe.md

 BOX_SERVER_WEB_ACCESSLOGENABLE=true
 ```

-> If you want others to use similar settings, you can add that to the `.env.example` file so that others can use it as a guide for their environments.
+> If you want others to use similar settings, you can add that to the `.env.example` file so they can use it as a guide for their environments.

 You should also specify a JWT Secret to use when generating tokens.
 Specifying a value here will allow tokens to be validated after server restarts if using external storage like a database.

-An easy token generator is to use CommandBox to generate an UUID.
+An easy token generator to use is CommandBox to generate a UUID.

-Run this from CommandBox copy the value into the `.env` file: `repl createUUID()`
+Run this from CommandBox and copy the value into the `.env` file: `repl createUUID()`

 ```bash
 # JWT Information